DavidC6473/Website-Development/README.md

 ![Chatbot](src/assets/chatbot.PNG)

 - **Custom Styling and Animations**: The website's style and layout have been personally designed by me using CSS.
 It includes animations to create an engaging user interface.
+The chatbot uses UseEffect to store messages in the browser's local storage to save the dialogue.

 - **Skills Section**: The website features a skills section that highlights the languages I am proficient in.
 Clicking on each skill triggers a React modal, providing a detailed write-up about each skill.